jackwoodleigh/VisionTransformer/README.md

-## This project is still ongoing but here are some visual details.
-More to come soon.
+## This project is still ongoing but here are some details as it progresses.
+This is relavent to ~4/15/2025

 ### Abstract